ga4gh/cat-vrs/schema/catvrs/def/NumberCount.rst

        *  - count
           - integer | `Range <../vrs/vrs.yaml#/$defs/Range>`_
           - 1..1
-          - The integral quantity of the subject in a system
+          - The integral quantity or wuantity range of the subject in a system